 Approach

 We take a multidisciplinary approach with strong wet lab and dry lab synergy and focus on clinical translation for children with cancer.
 The Ding lab aims to leverage expertise in clinical medicine, experimental genomics, and systems biology to develop improved combination precision medicine for children with leukemias that are more effective with less toxicity.
-We believe that by combining cutting-edge technologies with collaborative and interdisciplinary expertise in bioinformatics, functional genomics, and clinical medicine, we can overcome the challenges of leukemia resistance and relapse.
-We are committed to advancing the field of pediatric leukemia research and to training the next generation of scientists and clinicians.
+We believe that by combining collaborative and interdisciplinary expertise in bioinformatics, functional genomics, and clinical medicine, we can overcome the challenges of leukemia resistance and relapse.
+Our research program combines computational prediction and experimental biology (including molecular biology, next-generation sequencing, and CRISPR/Cas9 based genome editing and combination pharmacologic inhibition assays) to study questions of leukemia-intrinsic and -extrinsic mechanisms of therapeutic resistance for eventual clinical translation.
+We also are developing new-approach methodologies (NAMs) such as non-animal drug testing platforms to more accurately model the human bone marrow microenvironmental interactions that influence leukemia cell resistance and relapse.

 Interests